 8) Language & Concepts

-Each of these overarching thematic areas is introduced with regards to its content and is followed by a detailed description of the principles that pertain to the thematic.
+Each of these thematic areas is introduced with regards to its content and is followed by a detailed description of the principles that pertain to the thematic.

-At the end of the guide, the principles are reordered in a processual checklist provided to the ontology modeller which is intended to be used as a reminder and verification tool during the setup, execution and evaluation of a modelling activity.
+At the end of the guide, the principles are reordered in a processual checklist provided to the ontology modeller, which is intended to be used as a reminder and verification tool during the setup, execution, and evaluation of a modelling activity.

-That being said, the principles introduced here can be taken up and applied under a number of different considerations and use scenarios beyond a direct modelling exercise.
+That being said, the principles introduced here can also be taken up and applied under a number of different considerations and use scenarios beyond a direct modelling exercise.
 Particularly they bear a relation to questions of:

 General Ontological Methods (OM)

 Considered in this aspect, the principles enumerated can be applied to the general question of how to understand and then represent reality in formal ontological terms by means of the identification and declaration of formal relations between identifiable classes.
-The question approached here is, what are the correct means and limits of the representation of reality by a formal ontological construction?
+The question approached here is: what are the correct means and limits of the representation of reality by a formal ontological construction?

 Ontology Use (OU)